Skip to main content

 Flora Ecosystems

-The vegetation of Campos Gerais National Park is characterized by a mosaic of native grasslands (campos) and Araucaria forest patches.
-The grasslands feature a rich diversity of herbaceous species, including numerous endemic plants adapted to the rocky soil conditions.
+The vegetation of Parque Nacional dos Campos Gerais is characterized by a mosaic of native grasslands (campos sulinos) and Araucaria forest patches.
+[1] The grasslands feature a rich diversity of herbaceous species, including numerous endemic plants adapted to the rocky soil conditions.
 The Araucaria angustifolia (Brazilian Pine) is the dominant tree species in forested areas, accompanied by yerba mate trees and various species of bamboo.
-The park also harbors important remnants of the Atlantic Forest biome, with numerous species of orchids, bromeliads, and other epiphytes.
+The park also harbors isolated cerrado vegetation at one of its southernmost limits in Brazil, with research identifying characteristic cerrado species in locations such as Cachoeira da Mariquinha.
+The park protects important remnants of the Atlantic Forest biome, with numerous species of orchids, bromeliads, and other epiphytes.

 Geology

 The park showcases remarkable geological features formed during the Devonian period, approximately 400 million years ago.
-The landscape is characterized by dramatic sandstone escarpments, deep canyons, and distinctive rock formations shaped by millions of years of erosion.
+[1] The landscape is characterized by dramatic sandstone escarpments, deep canyons, and distinctive rock formations shaped by millions of years of erosion.
 The park sits on the Furnas Formation, part of the Paraná Basin, and features significant paleontological sites containing fossils from ancient marine environments.
-The area's unique geomorphology includes notable features such as ruiniform relief, caves, and natural stone arches.
+The area's unique geomorphology includes notable features such as ruiniform relief, caves, natural stone arches, and notable formations including Furnas Gêmeas and Furna Grande.

 Climate And Weather

-Campos Gerais National Park experiences a subtropical climate with well-defined seasons.
-Summers (December to February) are warm with average temperatures between 20-28°C (68-82°F) and frequent afternoon thunderstorms.
-Winters (June to August) are cool with temperatures ranging from 8-18°C (46-64°F), and occasional frost can occur.
-The region receives consistent rainfall throughout the year, with annual precipitation averaging 1,500mm.
+Parque Nacional dos Campos Gerais experiences a subtropical climate with well-defined seasons.
+Summers (December to February) are warm with average temperatures between 20-28°C and frequent afternoon thunderstorms.
+Winters (June to August) are cool with temperatures ranging from 8-18°C, and occasional frost can occur.
+The region receives consistent rainfall throughout the year, with annual precipitation averaging 1,500 mm.
 Spring and autumn are mild and pleasant, making them ideal seasons for visiting the park.

 Human History